defenseunicorns/go-oscal/docs/generating-types.md

    ```

 2. The `gen-types.sh` script performs the following actions:

-   - Reads JSON schema files from `src/internal/schemas`
-   - Generates Go types for each schema version using `quicktype`
-   - Outputs the generated types to `src/types/oscal-<version>/types.go`
-   - Adds YAML and XML tags to the generated structs

-## Script Details

-The `hack/gen-types.sh` script:

 - Iterates through all `oscal_complete_schema-*.json` files in the `src/internal/schemas` directory
 - Extracts the version number from each filename
 - Creates an output directory for each version